KSRQ CPB Diversity Statement – FY 2019

 KSRQ’s commitment to diversity in its on-air programming and outreach is ongoing.

-The station is working with other non-profit organizations in its listening area in an effort to build several remote studios.
+The station is working with other non-profit organizations in its listening area in an effort to build additional remote studios.
 One of the goals of this effort is to make it possible for volunteers from all ethnic and socioeconomic backgrounds to participate in community radio without driving a long distance to our Thief River Falls, MN studios.